-If you are running exams in the June 2021 series that you would normally have run in an earlier series, you need to know about any changes in syllabus content.
-You can find syllabus information for each exam series on our website: www.cambridgeinternational.org/news/whats-new- september-2020/syllabus-changes
+If you are running exams in the November 2021 series that you would normally have run in an earlier series, you need to know about any changes in syllabus content.
+Syllabuses do not change within the same calendar year.

+You can find syllabus information for each exam series on our website: www.cambridgeinternational.org/news/ whats-new/syllabus-changes